boernsen-development/TrainAnnouncements/README.md

 * You must buy a ticket before you get on one of our trains.
 If you do not show a valid ticket when asked, you may be liable to pay a penalty fare.

 ### No path
-* We are sorry to announce that this train may be delayed.
-This is due to having no path to the destination.
-We apologise for this late running, and the inconvenience caused.
+* We are sorry to announce that this train may be delayed as there is no path to the destination.
 * The train has no path.
 * We cannot continue our journey as the train has no path.